edanalytics/earthmover_edfi_bundles/assessments/PSAT_SAT/README.md

 - INPUT_FILE: The student assessment file to be mapped
 - API_YEAR: The API year of the ODS for which we would send these records
 - TEST_TYPE: Identifies which assessment is being loaded from the current input file.
 Must be `SAT`, `PSAT/NMSQT`, `PSAT 10`, or `PSAT 8/9`.
 - STUDENT_ID_NAME: Which column to use as the Ed-Fi studentUniqueId.
-Default column is `state_student_id` from the results file.
+Default column is `STATE_STUDENT_ID` from the results file.

 ### Examples
 Using an ID column from the assessment file: